Top

 What Friday & Cox, LLC Can Do For You

-Our Pittsburgh workers’ compensation attorneys will endeavor to get you as much compensation as possible and offer any guidance, advice, and support you may need.
-With over a century of combined experience, you can trust that your case is in good hands.
+Our Pittsburgh workers’ compensation attorneys will endeavor to get you as much compensation as possible and offer any guidance, advice, and support you may require.
+With over a century of combined experience, you can trust that your situation is in good hands.
+Our commitment to empathy, diligence, and thorough documentation positions us to assist you with clarity and precision.

 If you have recently been injured on the job, call us at (412) 900-8250 or contact us online to set up a free case evaluation